Maximizing Retirement for Siemens Energy Executives and HCEs

 For Siemens executives, these strategies can be particularly powerful.
 The mega backdoor Roth, if available through the company’s 401(k) Summary Plan Description (which Siemens Energy does permit), allows for substantial additional contributions beyond the standard limits.
 This can be an excellent way to build up a large pool of tax-free money for retirement.

-Example: Let’s say a Siemens Energy Vice President contributes the 2025 IRS limits, and their deferral breakdown looks like this:
+Example: Let's say a Siemens Energy Vice President contributes the 2025 IRS limits, and their deferral breakdown looks like the figures in the box.

 On the other hand, the Backdoor Roth strategy can be useful for executives who are above the income limits for direct Roth IRA contributions.
 By making non-deductible contributions to a traditional IRA and then immediately converting to a Roth IRA, high-income earners can effectively contribute to a Roth IRA regardless of income limits.